Badminton at the 2022 Commonwealth Games

 The six medallists in the women's doubles at the 2022 Commonwealth Games in Birmingham.

-Badminton was one of the sports contested at the 2022 Commonwealth Games, held in Birmingham, England.
-This was the fifteenth staging of badminton at the Commonwealth Games since its inclusion in 1966, and the second staging within England specifically.
+Badminton at the 2022 Commonwealth Games was the 15th appearance of Badminton at the Commonwealth Games.
+The badminton competition was one of the sports contested at the 2022 Commonwealth Games, held in Birmingham, England.
+This was the fifteenth staging since its inclusion in 1966, and the second staging within England specifically.

 The competition took place between 29 July and 8 August 2022, spread across six events.

 Schedule

 The competition schedule is as follows: